Mallikarjungk/Fire-Ex-Robot/README.md

 8. A small can
 9. Connecting wires

+working:
 The fire sensor detects flames and sends signals to the Arduino, which processes the input and triggers necessary actions.
 Once fire is detected, the Arduino activates the water pump, drawing water from the container and spraying it onto the fire to extinguish it.

 Simultaneously, the robot moves towards the fire using DC motors controlled by the L293D motor driver.
 A servo motor helps adjust the nozzle position for accurate water spraying.
 The entire system operates with a dedicated power supply, ensuring uninterrupted functionality.

+The Full code is in my repo in the report file